 Classic Bedrooms afford lovely views over the charming estate gardens and abbey building.
 The Corrib Deluxe rooms overlook the River Corrib and grounds.
 Discerning guests will appreciate the romantic Junior Suites, with their dreamy four-poster beds and separate living and dining areas.
 Consider the elegant Grand Suites, which epitomize 18th-century luxury at its best.

-Dining at Glenlo Abbey Hotel is a classic British affair, from afternoon tea and silver service in the Ffrench Room to delectable breakfast buffets of homemade breads and jams in the River Room Restaurant, a magnificent period room complementing the history and tradition of the 260-year old hotel.
-In the summers, partake in barbecues on the terrace while enjoying the scent of the rose and herb gardens, or catch one of the many televised sporting events downstairs at the Oak Cellar Bar, delighting in traditional Irish recipes and drinks during the game.
-The quintessential dining experience, however, is at the Pullman Restaurant, where two historic train carriages from the Orient Express—one of which was used in the making of Agatha Christie’s famous Murder on the Orient Express—have been converted into a unique 66-seater restaurant, now one of the most exclusive dining experiences in Galway for its bygone atmosphere and head chef Gary Burke’s seasonal menus.
+Dining is a classic affair.
+Start with delectable breakfast buffets of homemade breads and jams in the River Room Restaurant, a magnificent period room complementing the history and tradition of the 260-year old hotel.
+Enjoy daily afternoon tea and silver service in the Ffrench Room.
+In the summers, partake in barbecues on the terrace amid the scent of the rose and herb gardens.
+Catch the televised sporting events downstairs at the Oak Cellar Bar while delighting in traditional Irish recipes and drinks.